Norris School District: William B. Bimat Elementary

 William B. Bimat is an elementary school in the Norris School District, which teaches grades K-6.
 This school was opened in 2001-2002, and the current principal is Jodi Mudryk.
+It is named after William (Bill) Bimat, a teacher and principal that spent the majority of his career in education at North High School in Bakersfield.
 The school mascot is the Bulldog.

 Veterans Elementary

 Veterans elementary is the district's newest school.
 It opened on August 20, 2007.
 The school's current principal is Joni Sallee.
 The school colors are red, white, and blue.
 The school is very patriotic and supports the veterans and does a lot of things to help the community and support their veterans.
 The school now has a pledge to vow to always support their troops and never take them for granted.
 The school mascot is the Eagle.